Goku Cosplay

 Build guide

-Goku's look is deceptively simple: an orange gi, a blue undershirt, and hair that defies gravity.
-That simplicity is the trap.
+There are only a few pieces: a wrap-front gi top, loose pants, blue wristbands and obi, boot covers, and the wig.
 Because there are so few pieces, each one has to be right.
 The orange has to be the right orange.
-The wig has to hold its shape.
-The boot covers have to look like boots, not fabric tubes tied to your shoes.
+The wig has to hold.
+The boot covers have to read as boots, not fabric tubes tied to your shoes.

 Budget runs about $70 to $200.
 The low end is a dyed karate gi and a budget wig.
 The high end is quality cotton twill, a professionally styled wig, and faux leather boot covers.
-Whichever route you take, the wig and the fabric color are what sell the build, not how much you spent.
+The wig and the fabric color are what sell the build, not how much you spent.

-Give yourself four weeks.
+Four weeks is realistic.
 Week one: wig and fabric swatches.
 Week two: pattern and cut the gi.
 Week three: sew the gi, undershirt, and boot covers.
 Week four: finish the wig and do a full suit-up with movement test.
-Get the wig this week.

 Components